Heathrow Terminal 5: Personal rapid transit

-The system began trial operation in May 2011, with full service commencing in September of the same year.
-This system has been designed by Bristol based Advanced Transport Systems, and the intention is that it will eventually transport passengers around the perimeter fence to Terminals 2 and 3.
+The service commenced in September 2011.
+This system was designed by Bristol based Advanced Transport Systems, and the intention is that it will eventually transport passengers around the perimeter fence to Terminals 2 and 3.

 Automated people mover

 An underground automated people mover (APM) system, known as the Transit, is used to transport passengers between the 5A, 5B and 5C buildings.
 The Transit uses Bombardier Innovia APM 200 vehicles and operates exclusively airside, and is thus only available to passengers and other authorised personnel.

 The Transit can accommodate up to 6,000 passengers per hour and the trains run at 50 km/h with a journey time of 45 seconds.
 Passengers descend to the station via a pair of escalators "thought to be the largest in Europe in an open environment".
 The escalators are also the longest in the United Kingdom, longer than those at Angel Underground station on the London Underground, which had held the title since 1992.